decisioncoin/decisioncoin.github.io/README.md

 * Marketers want to estimate the likelihood a user will click on an ad
 * Radiologists want to identify a tumor in a lung CT-scan
 * Realtors want to predict home sale values
+* Subscription services want to predict which of their subscribers are at risk of churning
 * Web publishers want to forecast web traffic to accurately assess demand
 * and on and on.